Riccard0Fazzi/carbon-fibre-defect-segmentation-segformer/README.md

 ---

 ## Input Representation

-A central contribution of this work is the design of an input pipeline for multi-channel sensor data.
+A key contribution of this work is the design of an input pipeline for multi-channel sensor data.

 ### Channel selection